juliannascruggs/nback/README.txt

 Build a responsive gameboard
 Add position

-Add shapes
+X Add shapes
 Add sounds

-Move settings into their own module
+X Move settings into their own module
-Split out the play button from the save settings button Add pause functionality
+X Split out the play button from the save settings button Add pause functionality
 Add a tutorial